AlphaWallet/blockchain-attestation/cli-cheque-demo.md

 `java -jar attestation-all.jar request-attest priv.pem test@test.ts mail request.json request-secret.pem`

 ### Request Attestation with Usage
-Constructs an Eip712 request for an attestation to a specific identifier of a certain type along with an ephemeral key, signed using a private key.
+Constructs a combined attestation and usage Eip712 request for an attestation to a specific identifier of a certain type along with an ephemeral key, signed using a private key.
 The command outputs the public attestation request and the randomness used in the Pedersen commitment.
+The request can later function as a usage request towards *any* server for the attestation-to-be-constructed.
 This method should be run by the user.

 Specifically the syntax of the command is as follows: